Omnia-Agabani/Omnia-Agabani/README.md

 ## About Me

 Electronics Engineer recent graduate and an entrepreneur.
-Enrolled in MIT Emerging Talent Foundations Track for Data science.
+Enrolled in MIT Emerging Talent Certification Program for Data science.
 And hopefully, I will be enrolled in Certificate program soon.

 ## Technical Skills